Appdynamics/api-commandline-tool/README.md

 ## Usage

 `act.sh` integrates different commands to interact with your AppDynamics controller.
-Call `act.sh help` to get a full list of commands.
+See [USAGE.md](USAGE.md) for a full list of commands or call `act.sh help` from the command line.

 A simple work flow example is listing, exporting and deleting a dashboard: